 It’s the bus operators who have given the trip from Bangkok to Siem Reap such a bad name.
 There are a number of unscrupulous tour companies who will con you out of far more money than they should, promising to get you your visa etc for an inflated cost.
 Bus journeys can also be horrendously long, stopping multiple times at places along the way and encouraging you to spend more money.
 Luckily there is now a far more reliable bus service from Bangkok to Siem Reap, and at a far lower cost than an air ticket, taking the bus is actually a very good option.

-A direct bus service travels from the Mo Chit Northern bus terminal in Bangkok with two morning departures every day.
-For a very reasonable price this bus will take you all the way to Siem Reap, but remember that you are crossing an international border so read on to find out how this all works.
+There are three daily direct bus services from Bangkok to Siem Reap.
+For a reasonable price, these buses will take you all the way to Siem Reap but remember that you are crossing an international border, so read on to find out how this all works.

 On the direct bus mentioned above, you’ll be taken to the border at Aranyaprathet.
 Far from just dumping you there and expecting you to make your own way, the helpful staff will tell you what you need to do.
 Basically it involves getting off the bus (leave your baggage on there but be sure to take your valuables, passport etc with you), walking a short distance to the Cambodian border and buying your entry visa.
 Once you’ve secured your visa you’ll officially be in Cambodia, in the town of Poipet.
 The same bus you traveled to the border on will be waiting for you, with your baggage still on there, and it will then go direct to Siem Reap.
 As buses go, this isn’t the cheapest option, but for convenience and little in the way of hassle, this direct bus is a great choice.